benwhalley/just-enough-r/docs/anova.md

 ---

+# Anova {#anova-in-r}

-# Anova in R
+## Anova in R {- #anova}

 This section attempts to cover in a high level way how to specify anova models in R and some of the issues in interpreting the model output.
-If you just want the 'answers' — i.e. the syntax to specify common Anova models -- you could skip to the next section: [Anova cookbook](anova-cookbook.html)
+If you just want the 'answers' — i.e. the syntax to specify common Anova models -- you could skip to the next section: [Anova cookbook](#anova-cookbook)